Researchers Use AI to Spot Drone Pilots

 The team simulated drone flights using a software simulator, logging the path of drones across 81 simulated flights from three operator locations.
 It then ran this data through a machine learning algorithm and was able to guess the viewpoint of the operator with 73% accuracy, it said.

-The researchers said that this drone-watching technique could be paired with traditional radio frequency scannung techniques.
-RF scanners have trouble identifying a signal related to a specific drone in a dense area where there might be other, similar signals, it said.
-"We can train our neural networks to identify command patterns of the signal transmitted from the operator when the drone is turning, rotating, accelerating, and decelerating and use it to connect to signal to a specific drone in the air," it said.
+The researchers explained that this drone-watching technique could be paired with traditional radio frequency scanning techniques.
+RF scanners have trouble identifying a signal related to a specific drone in a dense area where there might be other, similar signals, the researchers said.
+“We can train our neural networks to identify command patterns of the signal transmitted from the operator when the drone is turning, rotating, accelerating and decelerating and use it to connect to signal to a specific drone in the air,” the researchers added.

-By detecting the direction of an operator, defenders could also use techniques to obstruct their line of sight, it said.
+By detecting the direction of an operator, defenders could also use techniques to obstruct their line of sight.

-The technique has applications beyond watching drones, the paper said.
+The technique has applications beyond watching drones, the paper outlined.
 It could also be used to identify drivers by looking at behavior in different traffic situations, including how they use the pedals and the steering wheel, and how much distance they keep from the other cars.

 Other researchers at Ben-Gurion Univeristy have also been working on anti-drone technology.
-In March, Prof. Amiel Ishaaya at the University's School of Electrical and Computer Engineering revealed a laser-based defense system called Light Blade that will be able to down the next generation of attack drones.
+In March, Professor Amiel Ishaaya at the University’s School of Electrical and Computer Engineering revealed a laser-based defense system called Light Blade that will be able to down the next generation of attack drones.